hainayanda/Impose/README.md

 }
 ```

-the provider automatically just creates one instance only from calling closure and reused the instance, so the closure is only called once.
+the provider automatically just creates one instance only from calling closure and reusing the instance, so the closure is only called once.
 If you want the provider to call closure for every injection, you can use `addTransient` method:

 ```swift
 Injector.shared.addTransient(for: Dependency.self, SomeDependency())